Strategy

 EcoVadis specializes in sustainability audits across supply chains.

-It provides ESG scorecards for suppliers and partners, helping you complete the Scope 3 picture required in many audit processes.
+It provides ESG scorecards for suppliers and partners, helping you complete the Scope 3 picture required in many audit processes and align with the non-financial reporting directive.

 Why it matters in audit prep: